 Remember, you can hop over and watch my webinar.
 It’ll help you learn more about the pillars and how to avoid common pitfalls that women often fall into when they try to lose weight and exercise more.

-And you can find out all the details about the Harder to Kill Challenge here.
+And you can find out all the details about the Core 4 Program here.
 I’d love to be your coach.